webdetails/cdv/README.md

 * By url request
 * Scheduled calls

 Url will be based on the id / query name (tbd).
-The schedule calls will be cron based, with the following presets:
+The schedule calls is cron based

-* Every hour
-* Every day
-* Every week
-* Every month
-* Custom cron

 Alerts
 ------